viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 t_{settling} = \ln(2^{12+1}) \times ( 140 + 140 ) \times 1 \times 10^{-9} = 2.52 \mskip3mu \mu s
 ```

 In theory, the settling time of 2.52 μs allows for a 396.3 kHz sampling rate.
-In the later chapter, we will explore how the circuit behaves in practice.
+The later chapter will explore how the circuit behaves in practice and to which use cases the 396.3 kHz sampling rate applies well.

 ## Acquisition and settling time—the practice